Operators

 MaxPlayers := 100,

-EnablePvP := true # , -- not allowed
+EnablePvP := true # , -- comma not allowed here

 }